darlinghq/www.darlinghq.org/content/introduction.md

 * runtime, system library and framework reimplementations to enable OS X executables to function;
 * additional tools to assist with application installation.

-## Wiki
+## Docs

 This is just an introductory article.
-You can always learn more by visiting the [wiki](https://wiki.darlinghq.org/).
+You can always learn more by visiting the [documentation](https://docs.darlinghq.org/).

 ## Running Applications